Katherine Johnson: Legacy and honors

 Johnson was included on the BBC's list of 100 Women of influence worldwide in 2016.
-In a 2016 video NASA stated, "Her calculations proved as critical to the success of the Apollo Moon landing program and the start of the Space Shuttle program, as they did to those first steps on the country's journey into space."
+In a 2016 video, NASA said, "Her calculations proved as critical to the success of the Apollo Moon landing program and the start of the Space Shuttle program as they did to those first steps on the country's journey into space."

 Science writer Maia Weinstock developed a prototype Lego for Women of NASA in 2016 and included Johnson; she declined to have her likeness printed on the final product.
-On May 12, 2018, she was awarded an honorary doctorate by the College of William & Mary.
-In August 2018, West Virginia State University established a STEM scholarship in honor of Johnson and erected a life-size statue of her on campus.
-Mattel announced a Barbie doll in Johnson's likeness with a NASA identity badge in 2018.
-In 2019, Johnson was announced as one of the members of the inaugural class of Government Executives Government Hall of Fame.
+On May 12, 2018, the College of William & Mary awarded Johnson an honorary doctorate.
+In August 2018, West Virginia State University established a STEM scholarship in Johnson's honor and erected a life-size statue of her on campus.
+In 2018, Mattel announced a Barbie doll in Johnson's likeness with a NASA identity badge.
+In 2019, Government Executive included Johnson in the inaugural class of its Government Hall of Fame.

-In August 2018, the DeSoto Independent School District in DeSoto, Texas opened the Katherine Johnson Technology Magnet Academy, a kindergarten through fifth grade school offering a technology-based curriculum including robotics, coding, computer science, digital art and music.
+In August 2018 the DeSoto Independent School District in DeSoto, Texas, opened the Katherine Johnson Technology Magnet Academy, a kindergarten through fifth-grade school offering a technology-based curriculum including robotics, coding, computer science, digital art, and music.

-In June 2019, George Mason University named the most prominent building on their SciTech campus, the Katherine G. Johnson Hall.
+In June 2019 George Mason University named the most prominent building on its SciTech campus Katherine G. Johnson Hall.

-In 2020, Bethel School District, Washington, named its newest school the Katherine G. Johnson Elementary.
+In 2020 Bethel School District, Washington, named its newest school Katherine G. Johnson Elementary.

-In 2020 the United States Space Force named the GPS 3 Space Vehicle 8 satellite Creola Katherine Johnson.
+Also in 2020 the United States Space Force named the GPS 3 Space Vehicle 8 satellite Creola Katherine Johnson.
 It was launched into orbit on May 30, 2025.

-On November 2, 2020, Fairfax County Public Schools—the largest school division in the Commonwealth of Virginia and 12th largest school division in the United States, and the City of Fairfax, Virginia, announced that the latter's school board had voted to rename its middle school, previously named after Confederate soldier, poet, and musician Sidney Lanier to Katherine Johnson Middle School (KJMS), after 85 percent of its residents voiced their support in favor.
+On November 2, 2020 Fairfax County Public Schools—the largest school division in Virginia and 12th-largest school division in the U.S.—and the City of Fairfax, Virginia, announced that the Fairfax school board had voted to rename its middle school formerly named for Confederate soldier, poet, and musician Sidney Lanier Katherine Johnson Middle School (KJMS) after 85% of Fairfax residents voted to do so.

-On November 6, 2020, a satellite named after her (ÑuSat 15 or "Katherine", COSPAR 2020-079G) was launched into space.
-In February 2021, Northrop Grumman named its Cygnus NG-15 spacecraft to supply the International Space Station the SS Katherine Johnson in her honor.
+On November 6, 2020, a satellite named after Johnson (ÑuSat 15 or "Katherine", COSPAR 2020-079G) was launched into space.
+In February 2021, Northrop Grumman named its Cygnus NG-15 spacecraft to supply the International Space Station the SS Katherine Johnson.